Circular Buildings

 The City of Helsinki coordinates Work Package 1: Making the Helsinki Metropolitan Area a Pioneer in Circular Construction.
 The goal is to strengthen the impact of city-driven circular and bioeconomy cluster activities in the construction sector and to harmonize the innovation ecosystem for SMEs in the region.

-Within this work package, Helsinki is launching an ecosystem for the reuse of window and flat glass, while also developing networks and inter-city collaboration to promote the reuse of natural materials across the metropolitan area.
+Within this work package, Helsinki is launching an ecosystem for the reuse of window and flat glass.
+We develop networks and inter-city collaboration to promote the reuse of natural materials across the metropolitan area.

-Would you like to learn more about the Kiertotalot project and opportunities to promote the circular economy in the Helsinki metropolitan area?
-Read more here.
+Would you like to learn more about the Circular Buildings project and the opportunities it provides to promote circular economy in the Helsinki metropolitan area?